 Even though micromanagement is labeled as a bad practice, it’s easier to track progress and commitment at the office.
 Sure, everyone may slack and hide their side activities – but it simply isn’t as easy if everyone else is giving their best on a project.

 With remote workers, you never know how much time they actually spend on their activity.
-We’ve fired dozens of remote workers who responded to a Slack message a couple hours later, reported a work problem at the end of the day (after starting in the morning), and generally prevented a project from moving forward.
+We’ve fired dozens of remote workers who responded to a Slack message a couple of hours later, reported a work problem at the end of the day (after starting in the morning), and generally prevented a project from moving forward.

 And we have a number of remote peers who excel at their job.
 They pay attention to their weekly sprint and report as early as possible whenever they notice an unclear task or a problematic assignment.
 They participate in Slack discussions, make sure that they complete their work on time, coordinate QA and management process with the corresponding team members.